 Data for the indicators has been gathered using a range of sources including statistical and financial returns to the Scottish Government and Audit Scotland, as well as satisfaction figures from the Scottish Household Survey (SHS) from 2013.
 While we recognise that the SHS figures are reliant on a comparatively small sample size, this is the only residents' survey which covers all 32 local authorities.
 In order to keep a more regular track of resident satisfaction, the council also uses a variety of local sources to gather resident views.
-These include the Citizen's Panel and the council's Reputation Tracker. which is reported on a monthly basis.
+These include the council's reputation tracker which is reported on a monthly basis.

 The LGBF provides an additional tool to support improvement.
 The indicators within the framework have been incorporated into our strategic service planning framework, monitored through our approach to performance management and will be considered as part of our self-evaluation process where we identify our improvement activity.